Non-stop flights to Jakarta (CGK)

 On this page

-All direct flights to Jakarta Top 200 flights with a stopover Airlines flying to Jakarta Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 8,438 flights arriving at Jakarta Airport, which are 281 flights per day or 12 flights per hour.
-On an average day, there is at least 1 flight arriving every 5 minutes.
+All direct flights to Jakarta Top 200 flights with a stopover Airlines flying to Jakarta Best time to visit Jakarta Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 9,957 flights arriving at Jakarta Airport, which are 332 flights per day or 14 flights per hour.
+On an average day, there is at least 1 flight arriving every 4 minutes.

 The longest flight to Jakarta CGK is departing from Amsterdam (AMS).
-This non-stop flight takes around 14 hours and 20 minutes and covers a distance of 4,381 miles (7,051 km).
+This non-stop flight takes around 15 hours and covers a distance of 7,051 miles (11,347 km).

 List of all direct flights to Jakarta